 - Oral contraceptives: Birth control pills may be prescribed, which can help prevent the risk of recurrence of the ovarian cyst.
 Your healthcare practitioner may also prescribe pain relief medication.

 - Laparoscopy: In severe pain or ovarian cyst rupture or torsion, laparoscopic surgery may be recommended.
 In this surgery, a tube fitted camera, inserted through a small cut in the lower abdomen, is used to visualize and remove the cyst.

 Cysts can sometimes rupture and cause acute pain in the lower abdomen.
 The doctor may prescribe certain pain relief medications, following which the cyst usually heals.

 A ruptured cyst can sometimes lead to hemoperitoneum, a condition characterized by a blood-filled peritoneal cavity.
 The condition generally requires a laparoscopic or laparotomy surgery based on its severity (10) (11).

 Corpus Luteum Cyst Torsion During Pregnancy

 A growing corpus luteum cyst may add weight to the ovary, causing it to twist on itself or the surrounding tissues.
-When an ovarian torsion occurs, the blood supply to the ovary is obstructed and may require immediate surgery (12).
+When an ovarian torsion occurs, the blood supply to the ovary is obstructed causing severe pain and sometimes vomiting and may require immediate surgery (12).

 Frequently Asked Questions